Mass General Is Giving Kids a ‘Prescription’ To Go Outside

-A new initiative allows doctors to prescribe outdoor exercise to kids to prevent obesity.
+A new initiative allows doctors to prescribe outdoor exercise to kids.

-Massachusetts General Hospital for Children is teaming up with Boston-based conservation and recreation program, the Appalachian Mountain Club to launch Outdoors Rx, which is designed to get kids moving on doctors’ orders.
+Massachusetts General Hospital for Children is teaming up with Boston-based conservation and recreation program the Appalachian Mountain Club (AMC) to launch Outdoors Rx, a program designed to get kids moving on doctors’ orders.

-Not only does Outdoors Rx involve doctors prescribing these activities, but the program also has the ability to “fill” these prescriptions by organizing events for kids and their families to participate in.
+Not only does Outdoors Rx involve doctors prescribing these activities, but the program also has the ability to “fill” prescriptions by organizing events for kids and their families.
 AMC will provide local outdoor excursions, the program’s website has information about how to create your own outdoor activity group plan, and families and children can earn rewards as incentive for tracking their outdoor progress.

 Patients with a prescription can register their families online on the program’s website.
-From there, they will be provided with information on local Appalachian Mountain Club outdoor activities in parks like¬†Framingham’s Cushing Memorial Park, Waltham’s Prospect Park, and Bay Circuit Trail and Greenway. kids can report their progress on the website and rack up points that they can put toward outdoor gear rewards provided by the Appalachian Mountain Club.
+From there, they will be provided with information on local AMC outdoor activities in parks like Framingham’s Cushing Memorial Park, Waltham’s Prospect Park, and Bay Circuit Trail and Greenway.
+Kids can report their progress on the website and rack up points that they can put toward outdoor gear rewards provided by AMC.

 John Judge, CEO of the Appalachian Mountain Club said in a press release: